-Begin these exercises with your fingers inter linked above your head.
+Begin these exercises with your fingers interlinked above your head.
 Breathe out and stretch your hands to the front.
 Exhale and turn your hands along with your body to your right.
 It is important to keep your hands parallel to each other and they are stretched equally while you turn your body.
-Inhale and come back to your centre position.
+Inhale and come back to your center position.
 Unlock your fingers and relax.
 Place your arms on the ground and push your chest up.

 Pose 4: Spine Twist Yoga

 Sit crossed legged.
 Then keep your left leg on your right knee.
 Inhale deeply and twist your body to the right.
 Keep your right hand on the floor near the right hip.
 Stretch upward by pressing your hand against the floor.
 Remember to keep your back straight.
-Inhale and come back to the centre position.
-Do the same twisting to either sides.
+Inhale and come back to the center position.
+Do the same twisting to either side.

 Pose 5: Fists Forward Bend

 Stand straight.
-Keep your feet hip width apart.
+Keep your feet hip-width apart.
 Bend forward over your legs with your knees slightly bent.
-Bend as much as you can until your tummy touch your thigh.
+Bend as much as you can until your tummy touches your thigh.
 Hold your hands into fists and place them on the opposite creases of the elbow.
 Inhale and exhale deeply in this position.

 Pose 6: Downward Dog Pose